 I do my best to be aware of any privileges I hold as a cisgender Pākehā woman, continually educating myself through reading, listening to and engaging with stories and lived experiences of marginalised demographics and communities.
 Part of my effort to be conscious of my privilege includes acknowledging my inability to speak out of turn of behalf on minority and marginalised communities I am not a part of.
-I do my best to seek out perspectives from groups and communities I am not part of and will continue to prioritise this as I form the Welfare and Equity Committee over the coming weeks.
+I do my best to seek out perspectives from groups and communities I am not part of, and will continue to prioritise this as I form the Welfare and Equity Committee over the coming weeks.
 I have had a decent amount of exposure to historical stories and perspectives of marginalised communities though my education in philosophy, sociology, history, social anthropology and English lit, which I am grateful to have received.
-I have also read the Te Tiriti O Waitangi and do my best to work by this but am aware that hearing about lived experience from students overrides this as a resource.
+I have also read Te Tiriti O Waitangi and do my best to work by this, but am aware that hearing about lived experience from students overrides this as a resource.
 I am open and keen to hear from students in marginalised communities about what they think I could do better, and how I can better assist these demographics for the good of current and future students.
-I look forward to working more with UniQ and ODSA in the coming weeks, along with Elisepa and Haki.